peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal RoundToIntegerExact(
         PeterO.Numbers.EContext ctx);

  Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
-The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.
+The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>